 The following video explains the history of the volatility in the United States going back to the Great Depression.

 Over the last 20 years, three separate crashes have occurred.
 Two of those three notable crashes have prolonged recovery time to get American’s 401k plans back to the break-even point.

 The Great Depression

 The stock market crash of 1929 was a global event that sent shockwaves throughout the world economy.
 The crash began in the United States but quickly spread to other countries as investors scrambled to sell their assets.
 The crash signaled the beginning of the Great Depression, a prolonged period of economic decline that affected countries across the globe.
 In the United States, the crash led to mass layoffs, bank failures, and a sharp decrease in consumer spending.
-The Great Depression left a lasting impact on the world economy, and its effects are still felt today.
+The Great Depression (the worst market crash in history) left a lasting impact on the world economy, and its effects are still felt today.

 The stock market downturn of 2002, also known as the Dotcom Bubble, was a bear market that lasted 2.5 years.
 For example, between March 25, 2000, and October 10, 2002, the S&P 500 dropped 49% in value, taking over seven years (October 10, 2007) to recover fully.
 Likewise, the Nasdaq stock prices fell an estimated 78.4% in 2002, taking 15 years to recover fully.

 The Dotcom Bubble was a significant economic event during the late 1990s.
 It was characterized by a rapid increase in the value of internet-based companies, followed by a sharp decrease in those values.

 Many people believe that the Dotcom Bubble was caused by investor speculation and unrealistic expectations about the potential of internet-based businesses.
 While there is some truth to this, it is also important to note that the Dotcom Bubble was fueled by many other factors, including the availability of venture capital, the proliferation of personal computers, and the introduction of new technologies such as broadband internet.